CarloNicolini/carlonicolini.github.io/sections/science/_posts/2016-08-26-Spectral_density_random_graph_models_planted_partition.md

 ### Spectral entropy
 Any random graph model is characterized by a *spectral density*, a continuos probability function that describes the relative frequency of its eigenvalues, given some parameters.
 In trying to establish a "*network information theory*", it appears that the spectral density is important to define the so-called *graph spectral entropy*.

-Different forms of entropies of graphs have been defined, and typically they rely on some application of classical Shannon entropy to some probability distributions obtained for graphs.
+Different forms of [entropies of graphs have been defined](/sections/science/2016/08/26/Quantum-information-theory-and-complex-networks.html) , and typically they rely on some application of classical Shannon entropy to some probability distributions obtained for graphs.
 The spectral entropy $$S(G)$$ of a random graph model is defined in terms of continuos probability distributions as:

 $$